notontilt09/backend/README.md

 ##### 400 (Invalid Request)

-> If you supply valid guideId and tripId but they aren't related, the endpoint will return an HTTP response with a status code `400` and a body as below.
+> If you supply a valid tripId but it's not related to the logged in user, the endpoint will return an HTTP response with a status code `400` and a body as below.

 ```
 {